 Traditional making of a number 7 Boomerang > https://aso.gov.au/titles/documentaries/karli-jalangu-boomerang-today/clip1/

 The returning Boomerang was also used for hunting, however not an impact weapon, but a tool of fright that would help trap prey by illusion.
-Commonly used for hunting Water Birds.
-In N.S.W aboriginal people used Fibres from bark of plants like the Kurrajong (Brachychiton populneus) to make nets for bird traps.
+Commonly used for hunting Water Birds, in N.S.W aboriginal people used Fibres from the bark of plants like the Kurrajong (Brachychiton populneus) to make nets for bird traps.
 They would tie the net across a river or stream, then fly the Boomerang over the top of a flock of birds.
-As the Boomerang would hover in the air it would create an illusion of a Hawk flying above, forcing the birds to fly down into the net.
+As the Boomerang would hover in the air it would create the illusion of a Hawk flying above, forcing the birds to fly down into the net.

 See NASA > https://www.grc.nasa.gov/www/k-12/airplane/shape.html

 These suggested Boomerangs pop up out of nowhere and are never found demonstrated again.
-The Boomerang is such a unique object, why would you not advance and embed the creation into your culture if your were the one who created it?
-The examples should be piling up by now.
+The Boomerang is such a unique object, why would you not advance and embed the creation of such a unique projectile object into your culture if you were the one who indeed created it?

 Cultural Connection, Rock Art and Artefacts

-Aboriginal culture has a narrative and connection to the “non-physical” that overwhelms many non-indigenous.
-It also contains verses that sometimes defy the known religious views imbued of understanding the “non-physical” today.
+Aboriginal culture has a narrative and connection to the “non-physical” that overwhelms many non-indigenous, including European science.
+The lore also contains verses that sometimes defy the known religious views imbued of understanding the “non-physical” today.
 Aboriginal spiritual healing and magic is more than often passed off as ‘Hocus Pocus’ ‘Mumbo Jumbo’ superstition etc.

-A spear or Boomerang is not an original, or does not contain real power if it has not had elements of lore spiritually placed into it.
-Paintings and carvings on objects or even methods of craft also explain spiritual connection and story, These objects are something not obtained just by the amount of money you pull out of your wallet, but something you can learn, but can only be given by aboriginal people themselves.
+A spear or Boomerang is not an Original, or does not contain real power if it has not had elements of lore spiritually placed into it.
+Paintings and carvings on objects or even methods of craft also explain spiritual connection and story, These objects are something not obtained just by the amount of money you pull out of your wallet, but something you learn and can only be given by aboriginal people.

-Our original crafts are being exploited at such a high rate today.
-You can consider all the Boomerangs, didgeridoos etc you buy in the shops are fake unless you are buying them from aboriginal people.
+Our Original crafts are being exploited at such a high rate today.
+You can consider all the Boomerangs, didgeridoos etc you buy in the shops fake unless you are buying them from aboriginal people.

 With over 100,000 rock art sites across Australia, more than anywhere else in the world, Boomerangs are well illustrated.
 There are also many unknown or not seen rock art sites.
 There are paintings of Boomerangs at sites that have been dated over 50,000 years old.
 Dates for rock art sites in Kakadu are still being determined after decades of research.
 Many academics suggest they are the oldest examples of rock art in the world.

-There is rock art battle scenes that depict Boomerangs.
-Rock Art in most of these areas of have still not yet determined.
+There are battle scenes in Rock Art that depict Boomerangs.
+Rock Art in many areas are still yet to be determined.
 The dates for the unique Kimberley Gwion Gwion Art are still unknown.
-One thing the new evidence does show, is that aboriginal people did paint the rock art, not no foreign visitors.
-The same style of Art now found in places it should not be shows aboriginal story connection.
+One thing the evidence now tells us, is that aboriginal people painted the rock art, not no foreign visitors.
+The same style of Rock Art has been found in places it should not be and only proves Aboriginal origin.
 These findings stand out just like the majority of aboriginal evidence does.

 There are depictions of Boomerangs in Arnhem land N.T, In Canarvon Gorge Qld and many more sites across Australia that clearly show the connection the Boomerang has to the Original people.
 Petroglyphs sites across Australia predate Sumerian tablets or Egyptian text up to ten times.